Sensitivity to low-mass WIMPs with an improved liquid argon ionization response model within the DarkSide programme: The global fit

-The fit of $f_q(E_{\text{nr}})$ follows the approach developed in ref.~\cite{DarkSide:2021bnz}, where a simultaneous fit was performed to data from ARIS, SCENE, and DarkSide-50 calibrations, providing coverage over the full range from about 3 to more than 200 extracted electrons.
+The fit of $\Qti(E_{\text{nr}})$ follows the approach developed in Ref.~\cite{DarkSide:2021bnz}, where a simultaneous fit to data from the ARIS, SCENE, and DarkSide-50 calibrations was performed, providing coverage over the full range from about 3 to more than 200 extracted electrons.
+The fit minimizes a global $\chi^2$, obtained by summing the $\chi^2$ contributions from each dataset after marginalizing over the corresponding $g_2$ values.

 The DarkSide-50 dataset consists of a continuous nuclear recoil spectrum from 0.4 to 200~keV, produced using a neutron source based on the $^{12}\text{C}(\alpha, n)^{15}\text{O}$ reaction, initiated by alpha particles emitted in the decay of $^{241}$Am (AmC source).
 The SCENE and ARIS datasets provide monoenergetic nuclear recoil lines in the ranges 17--60~keV and 7--120~keV, respectively.
 In the ARIS detector, which did not include a gas pocket, only the prompt scintillation light (S1) was observed.
 ARIS data, acquired at 200~V/cm, are rescaled to the DarkSide-50 response by comparing the field-off S1 light yields of the two detectors.
 This mapping allows each ARIS recoil energy to be associated with the corresponding S1 value at 200~V/cm in DarkSide-50.
-Further details can be found in ref.~\cite{DarkSide:2021bnz}.
+Further details can be found in Ref.~\cite{DarkSide:2021bnz}.

-In this work, we additionally include the ReD $Q_y$ measurements from nuclear recoil data with precise event-by-event recoil energy reconstruction based on kinematics, in the 2–10~keV range, an energy region highly sensitive to the choice of screening potential.
+In this framework, the low-energy ionization response down to sub-keV nuclear recoils is constrained by in-situ DarkSide-50 calibration data, as demonstrated in previous analyses~\cite{DarkSide:2021bnz, DarkSide-50:2022qzh}.
+In this work, we extend this approach by including the ReD $Q_y$ measurements, which provide direct constraints in the 2--10~keV range, an energy region highly sensitive to the choice of screening potential.

 The fit is performed by minimizing a global $\chi^2$ map, numerically constructed as the sum of the individual $\chi^2$ contributions from each dataset.
 The free parameters $C_{box}$ and $\beta$ are varied, while the drift field is fixed at 200~V/cm, common to all datasets.
 The ReD nuisance parameters, $g_2$ and the TPC vertical offset, are included in the fit with Gaussian penalty terms based on their respective uncertainties.
 To account for the systematic uncertainty on $\Delta z$, the ReD data are split into two subsamples corresponding to events tagged by the top and bottom scintillator arrays, which are required to yield consistent $Q_y$ values.
 Each subsample is independently divided into five energy intervals, and in each interval an unbinned likelihood fit is performed using a Gaussian signal over a constant background.
 The stability of the extracted $Q_y$ values was verified by varying the energy intervals.